itdesign/kubernetes-workshop/docs/tutorial/02-add-the-frontend/03-communication.md

 # Communication Insights

-We have now a publicly accessible service that can calculate arbitrary expression.
+We now have a publicly accessible service that can calculate arbitrary expressions.
 This chapter gives a little more insight into the communication between all components.

 ## Check the UI